MicrosoftDocs/azure-docs/articles/logic-apps/biztalk-server-azure-integration-services-migration-approaches.md

 #### Test

-Each **wave** have their own testing activities, embedded in each User Story.
-To shift left, it is important that you:
+Each *wave* has its own testing activities, which are embedded in each User Story.
+If you want to use [shift-left testing](/devops/develop/shift-left-make-testing-fast-reliable), make sure that you complete the following tasks:

 - Automate your tests.